Norma Andrade: Death threats

 On February 3 of 2012 Norma Andrade was attacked for a second time by an unknown assailant outside of her residence.
 At approximately 9am on February 3, 2012 Norma Andrade left her house in the Coyoacán neighborhood in the south of Mexico City to escort her granddaughter to school.
 She was attacked by a man whose identity remains unknown.
 He slashed her face with a knife before immediately fleeing the scene.
 Andrade was brought to the hospital where she was treated for a two-inch lesion in her cheek.
 The house in which the second attack took place is the house she chose to stay in for protection following the first attacks on her life.
 Andrade was supposed to be under police protection when the second attack occurred.

-Following the second attack on Andrade's life, a petition was started on Twitter requesting that Mexican President Felipe Calderon give Andrade the protection she needs and deserves.
+Following the second attack on Andrade's life, a petition was started on Twitter requesting that Mexican President Felipe Calderón give Andrade the protection she needs and deserves.
 The petition argued that if the Mexican state cannot find those responsible for the assault, rape, and murder of her daughter they could at least provide adequate protection.
 In addition to the petition circulating on Twitter, close to a hundred international human rights groups, over two hundred women's rights groups, and individual women activists from Central America strongly requested immediate and efficient protection for Andrade and her family.
 Since 2008, the Inter-American commission on Human Rights has been pressuring the Mexican government to supply protection to four of Andrade's organization's members, including Norma.
 The government has failed to do so.
 These groups are also calling attention and criticism to the Mexican Government for not providing the proper security that they committed to.